rajko-horvat/OpenCiv1/README.md

 </ul>

 ## Final Goal for this project
-<p>Is a rewrite of the code, fixing the bugs and porting it to a modern platform.</p>
+<p>Is a complete rewrite of the code, fixing the bugs and porting it to a modern platform.</p>
 <b>The planned milestones to reach:</b>
 <ul>
 <li>Reaching the initial playability of the game (passed),</li>